KeWei423/Graphics/README.md

 # Graphics
-Graphical projects using SFML or JAVA GUIT
+Graphical projects using SFML or JAVA GUI